The Ouray Ice Park

 The Ouray Ice Park exists thanks to an overflow of excess water from the City of Ouray’s spring-fed supply tank; a clever layout of irrigation pipe; more than a hundred garden-variety shower heads; a little knowledge of fluid mechanics; and a perfectly located deep, shady, and cold Uncompahgre Gorge.

-- Water pressure: incoming water pressure is 105 psi; pressure on the other side of the pressure-reducing valve is 50 psi
+Incoming water pressure is 100-150 psi; pressure on the other side of the pressure-reducing valve is 50 psi

 7,500 feet throughout the Park